Skip to content

 The Civic Awards are held annually to celebrate and award achievements within the community and those who continually go the extra mile for the town.
 Nominations are normally open in January of each year.
 All nominations must be made on the nominations form.

-The Civic Awards are currently closed and will reopen in late 2025.
+Nominations are now closed and will reopen in early 2027.

 Please click here to view and download the Civic Award Policy.